 L’Etape Australia by Le Tour de France is a road cycling event run under professional race conditions for amateurs.
-L’Etape will be run in Jindabyne every year in December and will attract thousands of visitors to the area.
+L’Etape has been held in Jindabyne every year in December since 2016, and attracts thousands of visitors to the area.

 Who was Strzelecki?
 Pawel Strzelecki (a.k.a.
 Sir Paul Edmund Strzelecki) was a Polish born geologist and explorer.
 In 1839 he arrived in New South Wales and started discovering gold!
 The next year he headed south, and on March 12th 1840, he named the highest point in the Snowy Mountains, Mount Kosciuszko, because it reminded him of the burial mound of a Polish war hero of that name.